 John Rawdon, 1st Earl of Moira, was known as The Lord Rawdon between 1750 and 1762.
 He was a descendant of George Rawdon (1604-1684).
 George Rawdon worked as estate manager for Viscount Edward Conway at Lisnagarvey House, Brookhill.

 Viscount Conway kept his Irish book and manuscript collection at the Library at Lisnagarvey.
 Part of the collection and the handwritten catalogue were passed down to several generations of the Rawdons.
 The catalogue and some sixty volumes from the Conway collection are now held by Armagh Robinson Library.

 OWNER John Huson Volumes in Armagh Robinson Library with the Huson bookplate: at least 8

 John Huson, a Dublin Barrister, was an avid book collector.
-In 1737, after his death, his library was auctioned at the Parliament House in Dublin featuring subjects such as law, general history, Irish history, theology, travel, and gardening.
+His library contained books on subjects such as law, general history, Irish history, theology, travel, and gardening.
+After his death in 1737 his library was auctioned at the Parliament House in Dublin.

 Chippendale Style 1740-1780

 The Chippendale armorial style emerged in the middle part of the 18th century.
 It was created under the influence of French Rococo and the furniture designs by Thomas Chippendale.

 These bookplates are characterised by an asymmetrical shield, a frame of shell shapes, surrounded by leaves and flowers.
 Often other elements were added, such as books, cherubs, animals and objects reflecting the book owner’s profession.

 OWNER Michael Ignatius Dugan Volumes in Armagh Robinson Library with the Dugan bookplate: at least 23